-What to use:
+• What to use:

-Unfortunately there is not, to my knowledge, a good sounding, inexpensive student model xylophone or marimba.
-So, we are all stuck listening to the beautiful bell sets that come with a beginning percussion kit.
-They are better than nothing at all!
+There are a few companies producing mallet instruments that are inexpensive, good quality, and designed specifically for beginners.
+The instruments that Ross Mallets are making are very nice (www. rossmallets.com.)
+Your other choice of course, is the bell set that comes with the beginning percussion kit.
+Certainly, they are better than nothing!
 Be sure that your students purchase a kit with a good sturdy stand that will adjust to a variety of heights and adapt to both the practice pad and bell set.
-They often come with a pair of mallets - some good, some not!
+They often come with a pair of mallets-some good, some not!
 I recommend that you have your students purchase a pair of medium rubber or yarn mallets that they can use at school on the concert equipment.
 Please use the "real stuff" whenever possible.

 During class rotate the students through the concert equipment.
-For example: 3 students on bell kits, 3 on xylophone, marimba and vibes.....Then switch!
+For example: three students on bell kits, three on xylophone, marimba and vibes.....
+Then switch!

 There are a number of good and thorough beginning books available today.
-I like to have students purchase:

-"A Fresh Approach to Mallet Percussion" by Mark Wessels (published by Mark Wessels.)
+I like to have students purchase A Fresh Approach to Mallet Percussion by Mark Wessels (published by Mark Wessels.)
+I supplement with the following:

-I supplement with;

-- "Mallet Percussion for the Young Beginner" by Randy Eyles (published by Meredith) - "Fundamental Method Book for Mallets Book One" by Mitchell Peters (published by Alfred) - "Primary Handbook Beginning Method Book with CD" by Garwood Whaley (published by Meredith) - "Fundamental Solos for Mallets" by Mitchell Peters (published by Alfred.)
+- Mallet Percussion for the Young Beginner by Randy Eyles (published by Meredith) - Fundamental Method Book for Mallets Book One by Mitchell Peters (published by Alfred)

+- Primary Handbook Beginning Method Book with CD by Garwood Whaley (published by Meredith) - Fundamental Solos for Mallets by Mitchell Peters (published by Alfred.)